operator-framework/operator-sdk/README.md

 At this step we actually have a functional operator already.
 To see it, first build the binary and container:

-> Note: $image is the container image, e.g. quay.io/example/memcached-operator:0.0.1

 ```
-operator-sdk build $image
+# operator-sdk build quay.io/example/memcached-operator:v0.0.1
+Building binaries...
+Building container image...
+Generating Kubernetes manifests under ./deploy/ ...
-docker push $image
+# docker push quay.io/example/memcached-operator:v0.0.1
 ```

 Kubernetes deployment manifests will be generated in `deploy/memcached-operator.yaml`.
-The `$image` parameter value will be used and set in the manifest.
+The container image value will be used and set in the manifest.

 Deploy memcached-operator: